3 tips to help your employees deal with conflict

 - C = “X are the consequences of your behavior.”
 For instance, you can try to bring up how certain actions can affect reputation, damage credibility, and reflect a lack of maturity.
 Behaviors like that not only shut down the conversation, but you now run the risk of folks not being fully open and honest in future conversations.

-- Return to A = “Again, we all want this company to be successful, and that means we want you to be successful too.
+- Return to A = “Again, we all want this company to be successful, and that means we want you to be successful, too.
 Let’s talk about where to go from here to get us back on track.”

 Once everyone starts thinking about conflicts as growth opportunities, they will be more open to have a productive discussion about it.
 Given the right framework, your team will start to realize a conversation about the conflict won’t break the team, but only make it stronger.

-Kate Yuan is a startup advisor, investor, and operator.
+Kate Yuan is a startup adviser, investor, and operator.
 She previously worked as an operating partner at a VC fund and currently runs a philanthropic fund for entrepreneurs in emerging markets.